By – Dr JV Hebbar

-- People having underweight problem and undernourished body – Our daily calorie intake through food should balance the calorie needs of the body for the normal daily activities.
-So, if people seeking weight gain sleep during daytime, it helps to save that much amount of calorie spending, which helps to weight gain.
+- People who are underweight and has an undernourished body – Our daily calorie intake through food should balance the calorie needs of the body for the normal daily activities.
+So, if people seeking weight gain sleeps during daytime, it helps to save that much amount of calorie spending, which helps to weight gain.

 - Elders and children – They obviously need rest to keep up their energy levels.

-- Patients – Especially with less strength, suffering from excessive thirst, diarrhea, abdominal pain, respiratory diseases, hiccups and who are excessively tired.
+- Patients – Especially with less strength, suffering from excessive thirst, diarrhoea, abdominal pain, respiratory diseases, hiccups and who are excessively tired.

-- who have traveled long distances – Travelling causes Vata imbalance and tiredness, hence sleep is advised.
+- Who have travelled long distances – Travelling causes Vata imbalance and tiredness, hence sleep is advised.

 - People with grief – For them, sleeping during daytime helps to forget the pain and decreases depression.

-- Patients suffering from indigestion, injuries, muscle wasting, thirst, diarrhea, colic pain, dysponea (as in Asthma), hiccup, leanness, insanity, can have afternoon nap.
+- Patients suffering from indigestion, injuries, muscle wasting, thirst, diarrhoea, colic pain, dyspnoea (as in Asthma), hiccups, leanness, insanity, can have afternoon nap.